NoroffFEU/AnnaAaBrekke-FED1-PE1/README.md

 - Industry: Travel and Influencer Marketing
 - Business Size: Solo entrepreneur
 - Location: Global
-- Mission: To transform the personal travel diaries of Serena into an engaging travel blog that highlights must-visit places, recommended cafés, restaurants, activities, and unforgettable experiences.
-Each blog post will also feature a standout memory and an inspirational quote or thought from Serena's travels.
+- Mission: To transform the personal travel diaries of Serena into an engaging travel blog that highlights places, activities, and unforgettable experiences.

 Project Overview:
 Serena has approached us to digitize her written diaries and create an online platform where her adventures can be shared with a global audience.
 The envisioned blog will allow her to post her stories and experiences, complete with personal recommendations and reflections.